Peace TV (Thailand)

 Peace TV is a Thai television channel, notable for its support for liberal democracy.
-It is affiliated with United Front for Democracy Against Dictatorship (UDD) It is broadcast via satellite television, cable, and web streaming.
+It is affiliated with United Front for Democracy Against Dictatorship (UDD).
+It is broadcast via satellite television (Thailand MVTV) and online streaming.

 History

 Peace TV was launched on 10 December 2013 (Thai Constitution Day) as UDD TV (United Front for Democracy Against Dictatorship Television) after UDD leaders who had hosted programs on Asia Update until that station canceled the show due to the Criticism of Amnesty Act.

 Until 20 May 2014 after the Army's martial law declaration during the 2013–2014 Thai political crisis UDD TV was forced to shut down along with other political TV channels until the 2014 Thai coup d'état.
 National Broadcasting and Telecommunications Commission invited closed political TV channels to register and make MOUs with NBTC.
 UDD TV was renamed to Peace TV and debuted station logo similar to Brazilian local TV Station TV Asa Branca.
 The logo is a rectangle and uses red-black-grey colour scheme.
 Peace TV launched on 1 September 2014.